MeenalJy/MeenalJy/README.md

 ## Hello, Tech Trailblazers!
 Welcome to the Digital Realm! 🚀💻

-DevOps enthusiast on a journey to streamline software delivery, Automating, optimizing, and demystifying the tech world, one commit at a time.
-Learning something new every day to build better, more resilient systems
+I'm a DevOps engineer on a journey to streamline Software Delivery, Automating, Optimizing, Demystifying the tech world & building better & more resilient systems.
+Learning daily keeps the mind agile and the spirit young.

 ##  Working on💡
-Executing DevOps practices and implementing projects on Amazon Web Services (AWS)

-##  Learning🌱
-- DevOps
+- DevOps Projects
-- Amazon Web Services
+- Cloud Platforms such as Amazon Web Services, Azure

 ##  Fun fact⚡

-I once accidentally merged a pizza recipe into my production code instead of a YAML file.
+I accidentally merged a pizza recipe into my production code instead of a YAML file.
 Now my DevOps pipeline has a delicious pizza branch that automatically deploys pepperoni slices to the staging server!

 <!--